gokcehan/lf/doc.md

 List of attributes that are preserved when copying files.
 Currently supported attributes are `mode` (i.a. access mode) and `timestamps` (i.e. modification time and access time).
-Note, preserving other attribute like ownership of change/birth timestamp is desirable, but not portably supported in Go.
+Note that preserving other attributes like ownership of change/birth timestamp is desirable, but not portably supported in Go.

 ## preview (bool) (default true)

-Show previews of files and directories at the right most pane.
+Show previews of files and directories at the rightmost pane.
-If the file has more lines than the preview pane, rest of the lines are not read.
+If the file has more lines than the preview pane, the rest of the lines are not read.
 Files containing the null character (U+0000) in the read portion are considered binary files and displayed as `binary`.

 ## previewer (string) (default ``) (not filtered if empty)